hpnkv/nncc/README.md

 ## Build from source
 The build process is mostly automated thanks to Conan.
 However, you will need to download and patch some external dependencies, which is done by provided `install_deps.sh`.
+You also need to have `automake` and `autoconf` installed.
 The whole build sequence is:

 ```shell
 chmod +x install_deps.sh